-This guide is for all institutions with a 16 to 18 Residential Support Scheme (RSS) allocation in the 2017 to 2018 academic year.
+This guide is for all institutions with a 16 to 18 Residential Support Scheme allocation in the 2018 to 2019 academic year.

 The amount of RSS a student is awarded is based on an income-assessment that uses the following thresholds:

-These amounts are the maximum available for each income bracket.
-Students will be awarded the actual cost of their accommodation if this is less than the figures shown.
-If the study programme lasts for less than one year, the amount of RSS support will be on a proportional basis.
+The amount of RSS shown above is the maximum available award for each income bracket.
+Students will be awarded the actual cost of their accommodation if this is less than the maximum.
+If the study programme lasts for less than one year, the amount of RSS will be on a proportional basis.

 Students cannot receive RSS if they are in receipt of housing benefit.